gaoliyao/Replica_Exchange_Stochastic_Gradient_MCMC/README.md

 $ python bayes_cnn.py -data cifar100 -model resnet -depth 20 -sn 2000 -train 1024 -chains 2 -lr_anneal 0.996 -anneal 1.005 -F_jump 0.8
 ```

-** Remark: If you do Bayesian model average every epoch and there are two swaps in the same epoch, the acceleration may be neutralized.
-To handle this issue, you need to consider a cooling time。 **
+Remark: If you do Bayesian model average every epoch and there are two swaps in the same epoch, the **acceleration may be neutralized**.
+To handle this issue, you need to consider a cooling time.

 To run the WRN models (WRN-16-8 and wrn-28-10) , you can try the following
 ```bash